julianecassidy/fetch-folio/README.md

 - Event calendar to track upcoming classes, day care, competitions, vet visits, and more.
 - Option to track multiple dogs in the same user account.

+The dog who inspired this project is Indy and she is a very good girl.
+She will be paying our dog tax:
 [Dog tax](/indy.jpg)

 ### Built With